mvolkmann/blog/src/swift/swift-lang.md

 type method signatures, and instance method signatures.
 Properties can be read-only (`let`) or read/write (`var`).

+Protocol names have commonly used suffixes.
+Protocols that enable a set of actions end in "able" (ex. `Comparable`) Protocols that convert one data type to another end in "Convertible" (ex. `CustomStringConvertible`).
+Protocols that give responsibility to another object end in "Delegate" (ex. `UIApplicationDelegate`).

 Other types (structs, classes, and enums) can declare that they conform to protocols by following their name with a colon and a comma-separated list of protocol names.